epicrunze/UTCV_reactions_gui/README.md

 - User selects a csv file that they would like to use as data
 - Loads the data into the GUI, and graphs it

+### Start
+- Activates stopwatch on the GUI
+- Time recorded as hh:ss:msms
+- Does not perform action if stopwatch is already running

+### Stop
+- Stops the stopwatch
+- Does not perform action if stopwatch has not been started

+### Reset
+- Resets the stopwatch to 00:00:00
+- Can be used when timer is running or stopped

+### Predict
+- Uses entries from "Enter Velocity" and "Enter Distance", returns a volume of reagent to use (in mL), based upon the chosen regression model.
+- Time (s) is calculated through t = s/v
+- Volume of reagent is found through evaluating the chosen regression model at the calculated time